dadaatom/BetterConsole/README.md

 console.WriteLine("Execution process: ");
 console.Write(loadingBar);
 ```
 Great, now all we need to do is provide our loading bar with its progress percentage.
-Note that input values to the SetPercentage method are bounded between 0 and 1.
+Note that input values to the SetPercentage method are automatically bounded between 0 and 1.
 ```
 for (int i = 0; i <= n; i++) {
     //Do stuff.